DiamondLightSource/ulims-json-schemas/docs/readme.md

 <summary>Details...
 State of schema after tutorial 1 and 2.
 Two steps for change.</summary>

-### State of quickeg and quickegref
+### State of quickeg and quickegref at start of tutorial 3

-This tutorial pretends schema quickeg and schema quickegref were finalised at release 1.0.0 and have a "completed" status that was merged to main 12 months ago, so files for releases before 1.0.0 no longer exist on disk.
+This tutorial pretends schema quickeg and schema quickegref were finalised at release 1.0.0 and have a "completed" status that was merged to main 12 months ago, so files for 1.0.0 exist on disk and earlier 0.0.1 files were deleted.

 ### Two steps over two days (simulates time passing)